 So now, the fish has been cooking for a bit, and you can see the bottom starting to go from translucent to opaque, indicating that it may be time for the dreaded flip.
 A clean and oiled grate, paired with an oiled fish, should provide proper insurance against total stickage, but there are a couple more important factors if you want a successful flip execution.

 First, you need the right tool.
-A wide spatula with a thin, tapered edge, like this one from Weber, does the job nicely.
+A wide spatula with a thin, tapered edge does the job nicely.
 It's able to slide easily under the fish, and it's also large enough to support the whole fillet while you flip it.
 To make your life even easier, pair it with a flexible turner, which can help hold the fish in place while the larger spatula is slid underneath.

 While attempting the turn, if you feel too much resistance, just stop and walk away.
 If you've properly cleaned and oiled the grate, the fish will let you know when it's ready to turn by releasing itself from the grate.
 A spatula will help undo some light sticking, but if you feel like you're doing more harm than good in attempting the turn, it may be that the fish just needs a minute or two more to finish up on that side.

 With the fish flipped, you should feel a great sense of pride in achieving that noble grilling feat.
 But don't bask in the glory too long, as it will all be for naught if that fish gets overdone and starts to dry out.

 Unlike with other meats, for which I rely entirely on a trusty instant-read thermometer to test for doneness, I tend to take the visual route with fish.
 The goal here is to pull the fish right before it finishes cooking (unless you're purposely undercooking, as you might for tuna or salmon)—allowing it to fully cook via carryover heat during its rest off the grill—and it's not too hard to tell when it's at that point.